On the evolution of the Anisotropic Scaling of Magnetohydrodynamic Turbulence in the Inner Heliosphere: Results

-A similar picture emerges when considering the local spectral index, $\alpha_{B}(\kappa^{\ast})$ obtained by taking a sliding window of size $w = ~ 3,~5,~10$ in $\kappa^{\ast}$, over the spectra and calculating the best-fit linear gradient in log-log space over this window is shown in cyan, orange and red respectively in the bottom panel of Figure \ref{fig:SCaM:E1_PSD}.
-At the smaller scales, $\kappa^{\ast}\geq 0.1d_{i}^{-1}$, the spectrum steepens between the inertial and kinetic ranges for both parallel and perpendicular fluctuations.
-A recent analysis of the same dataset by \citep{Duan_2021} found similar transition and inertial range scalings. \citep{Duan_2021}, also observe an $f^{-2}$ scaling in the inertial range of the parallel spectrum extending over $4 \times 10^{-1}- 2$ Hz.
-The same scaling is also recovered in our analysis extending over $R_{||}^{1}$.
-However, $R_{||}^{1}$ is not representative of the entire inertial range.
-More specifically, $R_{||}^{1}$, which in fact occupies the majority of the MHD range, is characterized by a shallower scaling exponent, $\alpha_{B} \approx -5/3$.
+When examining the local spectral index, $\alpha_{B}(\kappa^{\ast})$, a similar pattern emerges.
+This is achieved by applying a sliding window of size $w = 3, ~ 5, ~10$ in $\kappa^{\ast}$ over the spectra and calculating the best-fit linear gradient in log-log space over this window, shown in cyan, orange, and red, respectively, in the bottom panel of Figure \ref{fig:SCaM:E1_PSD}.
+At smaller scales where $\kappa^{\ast}\geq 0.1d_{i}^{-1}$, both parallel and perpendicular fluctuations display a steeper spectrum between the inertial and kinetic ranges.
+The scaling behavior observed in the transition and kinetic ranges is consistent with the findings reported by \citep{Duan_2021}.
+Additionally, \citep{Duan_2021} report a scaling exponent of $-2$ for the parallel spectrum in the inertial range spanning $4 \times 10^{-1} - 2$ Hz, which corresponds to region $R_{||}^{2}$ in our analysis.
+It is worth noting, however, that $R_{||}^{2}$ does not encompass the entire inertial range.
+Specifically, $R_{||}^{1}$ covers most of the MHD range and is characterized by a shallower scaling exponent, $\alpha_{B} \approx -5/3$.
+The two different MHD scalings persist in most of the intervals studied, suggesting that this may be a consistent feature of the solar wind power spectrum in the vicinity of the Sun.